Foreign Reporter ‘Stunned’ To See How Much American Press Edits Donald Trump To Make Him Sound Coherent

 “In most circumstances, presenting information in as intelligible a form as possible is what we are trained for.
 But the shock I felt hearing half an hour of unfiltered meanderings from the president of the United States made me wonder whether the editing does our readers a disservice.”

-Edits clips of Trump’s statement on the wall circulated through media this week, including Trump’s own campaign that shared a heavily cut version of his remarks.
+Edited clips of Trump’s statement on the wall circulated through media this week, including Trump’s own campaign that shared a heavily cut version of his remarks.

 President Trump toured the border wall yesterday: "It really is virtually impenetrable…this wall can't be climbed."